Spades

 Method of cutting in a sperm whale.
 From The Marine Mammals of the North-western Coast of North America and The American Whale Fishery, by Charles M. Scammon.

-cutting spades was called the scarf, and the process was known as scarfing.
-The scarf that was cut to define the width of the blanket was made by successive thrusts of the narrow cutting spade.
-A narrow spade was used because blubber was difficult to cut and a wide spade, making a longer cut at each thrust, would have encountered more resistance and would therefore not cut deep enough.
-Each cut was made at an angle to the previous cut so that the scarf was not a straight line, but a slightly zigzag line.
-To ensure a continuous scarf, it was easier to intersect two angled cuts than to connect two in-line cuts.
+The cuts made by the cutting spades formed a line called the scarf, and the process was known as scarfing.
+The scarf, which defined the width of the blanket, was made by successive thrusts of the narrow cutting spade.
+A narrow spade was used because blubber was difficult to cut, and a wide spade, making a longer cut with each thrust, would encounter more resistance and thus not cut deep enough.
+Each cut was angled relative to the previous cut, resulting in a slightly zigzag line rather than a straight one.
+This intersecting of angled cuts ensured a continuous scarf, which was easier than trying to connect two in-line cuts.

 Cutting spade with a leaning edge